anonaddy/addy.io/source/security.md

 SMTP MTA Strict Transport Security (MTA-STS) is used, this is similar to DANE in that it is designed to avoid (Man in The Middle) downgrade attacks and verify the destination.

 SMTP TLS Reporting (TLS-RPT) is also used.
 This allows us to receive daily reports from external mail servers that connect to an AnonAddy domain.
 These reports can be used to detect potential attacks and identify any connection problems.
-Check out our security report by running a scan on [Hardenize](https://www.hardenize.com/).
+Check out our security report by running a scan on [Hardenize](https://www.hardenize.com/report/anonaddy.me/1619513845) or [Internet.nl](https://internet.nl/mail/anonaddy.me/520920/).

 ### DNSSEC